Om3101/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-Collection of LeetCode questions ans solutions.
+Collection of LeetCode questions and solutions.